polyfant/Capstone-clothing/README.md

-a ecommerce i built to learn react.
+something im doing to learn react, portfolio item.

+a small webshop, clothes and usch, firebase and react.